-&lt;sup>††† This column indicates whether or not an encounter search by Horizons is aborted prior to the requested search interval's end on 2051 Jan 1.
-An abort is triggered when linearly propagated $3\sigma$ uncertainty in NEO position/velocity equates to an encounter epoch uncertainty exceeding ±10 days.
-Consequently, a "Yes" in this column indicates reported encounters may be inaccurate (particularly in later years) and other encounters leading to possible mission opportunities from 2020 through 2050 may be missing altogether.
+It should be noted that any Table 3 encounter prediction could be affected by unknown systematic biases in the small number (<< 150) of astrometric measurements currently available for any of the referenced NEOs.
+Prediction uncertainty associated with any NEO destination would be improved by additional astrometric measurements, including data obtained from planetary radar and robotic spacecraft.
+The fourth column in Table 3 indicates whether or not an encounter search by HORIZONS is aborted before the requested search interval's end on 1 January 2051.
+An abort is triggered when linearly propagated 3σ uncertainty in NEO position/velocity equates to an encounter epoch uncertainty exceeding ± 10 days.
+Consequently, a "Yes" in this column indicates reported encounters may be inaccurate (particularly in later years), and other encounters leading to possible mission opportunities from 2020 through 2050 may be missing altogether.
 A "No" indicates higher confidence in finding and reporting all Earth encounters pertaining to a specific NEO from 2020 through 2050.
-Even if encounter date uncertainty is less than ±10 days, position uncertainty may extend over millions of km.
+Even if encounter date uncertainty is less than ± 10 days, position uncertainty may extend over millions of kilometers.